VinhASOKEN/Deepstream-Custom-Plugin/README.md

 ### Installation
 1. Clone the repository
-2. Flowing step by step in instruction.h.
+2. Intall by flowing step by step in instruction.h.